 19.455065, -0.422889; It’s a lot clearer on Bing Maps than Google.
 According to the old 200k IGN map, this is actually the brackish (saumâtre) well of T-in Kar (wrongly positioned on Bing), so marking it for pilots may make sense for emergencies.

 You will see four points a couple of hundred metres from the circle set in the middle of a distinctively rectangular clay pan covering about half a square kilometre.
 But they seem so vaguely positioned as to be pointless.
+Some have speculated the four points may mark the fringes of a smooth landing strip.

 The clay pan is on a more-or-less direct line between Timbuktu and Tessalit where there is also a ‘TES’ marker by the current airfield (left).
 In those days (pre-War) they would have navigated as much by landmarks as a bearing.
 Since around 2013 this whole area has been a war zone between mostly French forces under Operation Barkhane, having it out with AQIM and the like.
 So far this intervention has been as successful as similar operations in Iraq and Afghanistan.